Links on Android Authority may earn us a commission. Learn more.

 The Xperia 5 IV features front-facing stereo speakers, one at the bottom and another at the top.
 It’s a rarity these days and, as such, the handset’s sound stands head and shoulders above most other phones.
 A newly developed special enclosure reduces unwanted vibrations and helps the speakers sing when propped up on a table.
 Speaking of, I’d turn Sony’s Dynamic Vibration feature off, it takes the edge off the otherwise superb sound.
 Of course, the small speakers won’t rival a proper set at driving bass-heavy tracks, but the setup excels at sound separation and clarity for both music and film.

 A familiar design doesn’t mean the internals haven’t changed, though.
-Sony finally squeezed Qi wireless charging into its smaller model, complete with battery share functionality to reverse wirelessly charge earbuds and the like.
-Wireless charging didn’t peak above 7.5W on the couple of docks I tested, so it’s pretty slow.
-Much like the 30W wired Power Delivery charging that takes 30 minutes to 50% but around 95 minutes to full (a modest improvement over the Xperia 5 III), but wireless capabilities are welcome nonetheless.
+Sony finally squeezes Qi wireless charging into its smaller model, complete with battery share functionality to reverse wirelessly charge earbuds and the like.
+Wireless charging doesn’t peak above 7.5W on the couple of docks I tested, so it’s pretty slow.
+Much like the 30W wired Power Delivery charging that takes 30 minutes to 50% but around 95 minutes to full (a modest improvement over the Xperia 5 III).
+Still, wireless capabilities are welcome nonetheless.